aaronchu/heroku-review-envs/heroku-addon-create/README.md

 # heroku-addon-create

-This GitHub action creates and/or deploys to a Heroku Kafka App with a Kafka addon, and attach that addon to multiple Apps in the Review Environment.
+This GitHub action creates a Heroku addon attached to multiple Apps in the Review Environment.
+The main attachment of the addon will be to the Originating App in the Review Environment.

 This is suited to use when you are developing changes in a multi-app environment.
-In your GitHub Actions worksflow, you'll want to spin up your Apps first, then have this run and attach to those Apps.
+In your GitHub Actions workflow, you'll want to spin up your Apps first, then have this run and attach to those Apps. this is exhibited in the Usage section below.

 ## Terminology

 You're working on a pull request in an repo that corresponds to a Heroku app in a pipeline.
 Let's call that the `Development App`.
 It works with other apps either by calling them or being called by them.
 Those other apps are called `Related Apps`.

-This GitHub Action deploys both of those types of apps into your Heroku account.
+This GitHub Action deploys addons to those apps in your Heroku account.

 ## Usage